Button-Accordion Tunes 2 Play 4 Fun

 introduction

-As humans, we enjoy patterns with repetition.
+As humans, we seek variety, but we also enjoy patterns with repetition.
 For example, this is true of the food we eat, the games we play, the work we do, and the music we listen to.

 This is certainly true of our accordion playing, where melodic patterns are associated with the rise and fall in the pitch of the musical tones or notes, and where rhythmic patterns are associated with the increase and decrease in the lengths of successive musical tones or notes.

-In this Unit (and also Unit 10), we explore the repetitive patterns of musical beats, their contributions to the tune's overall rhythm.
+In this Unit (and also Units 9 & 10), we explore the repetitive patterns of musical beats, and their contributions to a tune's overall rhythm.

 Picture